-Cunningham is the son of Henry Rankin .
+Cunningham became a member of ‘Let it Blaw’ in 1914.
+He was the son of Henry Rankin .
 There is no record of Henry having any involvement with ‘Let it Blaw,’ although there must be a chance he attended at some point or other.
+Together with his brothers Harry , Robin, and William “Tiny” Rankin, Cunningham was probably introduced to ‘Let it Blaw’ by their uncle, William Rankin.

 With the exception of AGMs attended by those older members not off to war, Club activities ceased in 1914.
-While Harry, Robin and William came back to ‘Let it Blaw’ after the first World War, Cunningham’s attendance in 1914 appears to be the only occasion he was present at the annual Supper.
+While Harry, Robin and William came back to ‘Let it Blaw’ after World War I, Cunningham’s attendance in 1914 appears to be the only occasion he was present at the annual Supper.
 It’s thought “Tiny” attended ‘Let it Blaw’ for the first time in the early 1920s.

 Cunningham’s ‘active service’ during World War I is recorded in Club Minutes.